commenthol/streamss/README.md

 * Split, SplitLine : (Transform) Splits up a stream into pieces
 * JsonArray : (Transform) Json parse a line into an object stream and/or stringify back into a single line.
-* ReadArray : (Readable) Writes an Array as stream chunks
+* ReadArray : (Readable) Read from an Array and push it as stream.
+* ReadBuffer : (Readable) Read from an Buffer/ String and push it as stream
 * WriteArray : (Writable) Collects stream chunks into Array

 Works with node v0.8.x and greater.